mx1001/hardops_manual/docs/faq.md

 ___

+# What is the difference between [Hard Ops](https://gumroad.com/l/hardops/) and [KitOps](https://gumroad.com/l/kitopspro)?

+Hard Ops is a toolkit containing many tools for assisting users with getting all the way from cube to final result.
+It's our swiss army knife of modelling.

+KitOps is focused primarily on insert management into packs called Kpacks and the workflows of aligning them on surfaces and smart behaviors.

+# What can [KitOps](https://gumroad.com/l/kitopspro) do that [Hard Ops](https://gumroad.com/l/hardops/) doesn't?

+- manage inserts / allows for user created inserts
+- merge multiple levels of booleans in order
+- connection / disconnection live via smart selector
+- thumbnail rendering and creation
+- duplication / shift + r redo capabilities
+- support for HOPS tools like interactive mirror and Qarray
+- smart hiding of modifiers for quick modifications
+- insert hiding via quick selectors in T panel
+- auto scale system
+- custom scale system

+and much more.
+But it's not perfect and this is only the first version.
+With all projects I am attached to I am commited to providing a unified workflow to users while also keeping things streamlined.

+KitOps was made from the ground up to offer a faster and more user friendly experience than our initial offering in Hard Ops.
+With an emphasis on expandability.

+[There is a free version available.](https://gumroad.com/l/kitops) However there are some restrictions since it is a demo.

+Try it for yourself.

+___

+# How about [Meshmachine](https://gumroad.com/l/MESHmachine/)?
+How about that?

+[Meshmachine](https://gumroad.com/l/MESHmachine/) is a different system going for something different altogether.
+And that't what makes it awesome.

+Meshmachine began as a series of tools to make Machin3's life easier in edit mode but will soon be introducing "Plugs".

+KitOps currently does nothing beyond connecting meshes to other meshes with booleans.
+As you know this can be inefficient and messy when combined with curvature.
+So planar surfaces are optimal for this if you are not skilled with cleanup and efficient boolean modelling.

+[Meshmachine](https://gumroad.com/l/MESHmachine/) takes this in a brilliant new direction.
+With his inserts you will be able to not only merge them efficiently with the surface but the normals and shading will be resolved as well.
+This is alone worth my recommendation for this product.
+[Meshmachine](https://gumroad.com/l/MESHmachine/) is poised to do great things but this workflow does come with speed compromises.
+Nothing worth affecting your decision but this is where Plugs and Kpacks differ.

+Kpacks are intended to just be used as inserts with users having to deal with consequences and ramifications of poor placement or hotlining.
+And not to mention doubles and shading issues with bad geo.

+Plugs will conform with the surface and heal the shading.
+They both have their place.
+But in short there is no doubt that we will evolve to meet the standards that [Meshmachine](https://gumroad.com/l/MESHmachine/) will set.

+I recommend to use [Meshmachine](https://gumroad.com/l/MESHmachine/) and bring it into your workflow.
+Our goal is never to compete.
+If someone can do a better job why not expand on that.

+___
 # How do I update Hard Ops / Boxcutter?

 Q: I haven't used HardOps for a while and need to update.
 Where do I get the latest update?